vkarpov15/thecodebarbarian.com/lib/posts/20150320_callback_hell.md

 hot pot in the kitchen, or a headache in the morning means you drank too much last night, the pain of dealing with 10 layers of nested callbacks in a single function means you desperately need to refactor.
-The small friction introduced by writing a callback is just enough to make you twice about "is this extra I/O really necessary, or can I design this in a better way?""
+The small friction introduced by writing a callback is just enough to make you think twice about "is this extra I/O really necessary, or can I design this in a better way?""
 I still prefer to use a framework like async or promises to make code more readable.
 But, if you're counting on promises or `async.waterfall()` to save you from banana code, the